 Apple cider vinegar has many uses, from operating as a cleaning product, to making your skin beautiful, to helping your body digest foods properly.
-When purchasing, you want to look for a raw, unfiltered apple cider vinegar with the mother in it, such as Bragg’s Apple Cider Vinegar, which is available from our online store as well as in any of our office locations.
+When purchasing, you want to look for a raw, unfiltered apple cider vinegar with the mother in it, such as Bragg’s Apple Cider Vinegar, which is available in our office.
 Here are just a few ideas for using this multipurpose product:

 All Purpose Cleaner

 Mix 1 part ACV with 1 part water and place together in a spray bottle.
 You can clean anything from your kitchen sink and counters to your bathrooms.
 It may seem stinky when first using it, but the smell does dissipate and quickly leaves the room odor-free.

 Mix together 1 gallon apple cider vinegar with 2 cups Epsom salts and ¼ cup dish soap in a spray bottle or large sprayer.
 Spray over any area that is infested with weeds.
 This works best on a sunny day.

 Apply full strength to bug bites to help kill anything that may have entered into the body from the bug, and also to help with the itch.

 Mix 1 part ACV and 1 part water in a spray bottle; spray on dog or cat and rub into fur and on skin to help keep fleas away.

 Apply full strength to area with fresh sunburn for about 30 seconds to help minimize the burn.
 You can also add 1 cup to bath water to help sooth the pain and discomfort, as well as help the body detox.